 This review considers the range and quality of all services provided to the Fund(s) and its unit/ shareholders.
 We have identified, considered, and then assessed the service provided utilising any relevant reporting, key performance indicators ('KPIs') and due diligence that has been undertaken over the past 12 months.
 Investment Process - WMUK has put the IMD's process through its quality of service assessment and concluded that it adheres to all the criteria set out in our Assessment of Value framework.
 In particular, the Fund demonstrates stability in the investment team; a strong change and governance process around its use of data and systems; relevancy, and robustness at each phase of the investment process; and has evidenced that it adheres to its Prospectus and integrated risk management procedures.
 The portfolio's liquidity is regularly assessed, and stress tested, and no concerns have been identified.
 Finally, due diligence has recently been conducted on the IMD and there were no material findings.

-Governance Process - Our assessment of the ACD, and key service providers and delegates, namely but not limited to the Depositary, ACD, Fund Accounting, as well as their related oversight processes, raised no material concerns, with the exception of the pension transfer agent and administration services provided by Equiniti.
-The 2022 assessment rated this service as Amber due to a number of failings in the delivery, to investors, of these services and an associated number of complaints from investors.
-Despite significant engagement with Equiniti over the period we did not see the expected improvement in the service provision before the end of the review period and, as a result, given the overall importance of the Transfer Agent, the Fund has been rated Red for Quality of Service.
+Governance Process - Our assessment of the ACD, and key service providers and delegates, namely but not limited to the Trustee, ACD, Fund Accounting, as well as their related oversight processes, raised no material concerns, with the exception of the pension transfer agent and administration services provided by Equiniti.
+A number of failings were identified in the delivery, to investors, of these services, and an associated number of complaints from investors.
+The 2023 assessment rated this service as Red due to the service provision not improving to the expected standard before the end of the review period.
+Over the course of the past twelve months, we have worked with Equiniti on completing the remediation programme, which included a review of all investor accounts and, where appropriate, remediation payments being made to impacted investors.
+We have seen an improvement in the service levels provided by Equiniti, and this has translated into a significant reduction in the number of complaints received from investors.
+At the end of the review period, the expected service standards were being met but we will continue to closely monitor the situation to ensure that these standards are maintained.
+The Fund has been rated Amber for Quality of Service.

-Over the course of the past twelve months, we have worked with Equiniti on a remediation programme to return the service to Green.
-This included onsite visits and offsite reviews.
-All investors' trades were assessed to identify any breaches and potential investor detriment, and where identified these were corrected to ensure that the investors were made good and did not suffer financial loss.
-This remediation programme is expected to be completed during the second quarter of 2024 and progress is being closely monitored.

-Action: Ensure completion of the remediation programme and return to normal service levels.

-WS Global Developed Index Pension Fund
+WS Global Emerging Markets Index Pension Fund Overall Rating